 A world religion, an expected revelation and then the development of the habit of spiritual recognition!
-It is the task of the churches to teach men to unfold this latent power of recognition—recognition of the beauty of divinity in all forms, recognition of that which is coming and of what an old Hindu seer has spoken of as the “raincloud of knowable things” which hovers over humanity, ready to precipitate the wonders which God holds in store for those who know the meaning of love.
+It is the task of the churches to teach men to unfold this latent power of recognition—recognition of the beauty of divinity in all forms, recognition of that which is coming and of what an old Hindu seer has spoken of as the "raincloud of knowable things" which hovers over humanity, ready to precipitate the wonders which God holds in store for those who know the meaning of love.
 It is along these three lines that the work of the churches should, in the future, be directed; the carrying forward of this task would truly restore the churches and obliterate all the failures of the past.

-[page 211] In these three attitudes of

-1. Unity of all Faiths,

-2. Expectancy of Revelation,

-3. Spiritual Recognition, there are certain basic truths which the churches must present to men everywhere—truths which are uniform in all the world religions.
-Let us look for a moment at these essential or basic and universal truths:
+In these three attitudes there are certain basic truths which the churches can present to men everywhere—truths which are uniform in all the world religions:

-1. The Fact of God, immanent and transcendent
+1. The Fact of God, Immanent and Transcendent

-The Eastern faiths have ever emphasized God immanent, deep within the human heart, “nearer than hands or feet”, the Self, the One, the Atma, smaller than the small, yet all-comprehensive.
+The Eastern faiths have ever emphasized God immanent, deep within the human heart, "nearer than hands or feet", the Self, the One, the Atma, smaller than the small, yet all-comprehensive.
 The Western faiths have presented God transcendent, outside His universe, an Onlooker.
-God transcendent first of all conditioned men’s concept of Deity, for the action of this transcendent God appeared in the processes of nature; later, in the Jewish dispensation, God appeared as the tribal Jehovah, as the soul (the rather unpleasant soul) of a nation.
-Next God was seen as a perfected man, and the divine God-man walked the earth in the Person of Christ.
+God transcendent first of all conditioned men's concept of Deity, for the action of this transcendent God appeared in the processes of nature; later, in the Jewish dispensation, God appeared as the tribal Jehovah, as the soul (the rather unpleasant soul) of a nation.
+Next God was seen as a perfected man, and [Page 142] the divine God-man walked the earth in the Person of Christ.
 Today we have a rapidly growing emphasis upon God immanent in every human being and in every created form.
-Today, we should have the churches presenting a synthesis of these two ideas which have been summed up for us in the statement of Shri Krishna in The Bhagavad Gita: “Having pervaded this whole universe with a fragment of Myself, I remain”.
-God, greater than the created whole, yet God present also in the part; God transcendent guarantees the plan for our world and is the Purpose, conditioning all lives from the [page 212] minutest atom, up through all the kingdoms of nature, to man.
+Today we should have the churches presenting a synthesis of these two ideas which have been summed up for us in the statement of Shri Krishna in the Bhagavad Gita: "Having pervaded this whole universe with a fragment of Myself, I remain".
+God, greater than the created whole, yet God present also in the part; God transcendent guarantees the plan for our world and is the Purpose, conditioning all lives from the minutest atom, up through all the kingdoms of nature to man.

 2. The Fact of Immortality and Eternal Persistence